 “All the evidence“, yeah right…

 Again they pretend not to know geology.
 While it may sound like they partly agree with us, you need to read between the lines.
-They are effectively saying that the fossil bed is very small, and that it may be larger than the exposures indicate.
+They are effectively saying that the fossil bed may be larger than the exposures indicate.
 In doing so they are playing the game of ‘what you can’t see isn’t there’.
-This ignores the scale of the exposures, the distance they are separated, as well as the principle of lateral continuity (=a fundamental principle of geology).
-Because of the principle of lateral continuity it is likely that the fossil bed travels at least hundreds of meters, but more likely many kilometers, along the surrounding landscape and into the earth.
+This ignores the scale of the exposures, the distance they are separated, as well as the principle of lateral continuity.
+Because of the latter it is likely that the fossil bed travels at least hundreds of meters, but more likely many kilometers, along the surrounding landscape and into the earth.

 Here the SNH investigation team deny our claim about the large size of the fossil resource.
 However, is there really no strong evidence for a very large fossil bed?
 Considering the following two points:

 1) Very large thickness.
 If 24.5 meters is not very large, then I’m afraid nothing is.
-As the reviewers either did not look at the logs or could not understand them, they used the outdated 10 meter figure.
+As the reviewers either did not look at the logs or could not understand them (doubtful), they used the outdated 10 meter figure.
 However, even 10 meters is a very thick fossil bed.

 2) Very large volume.
 If we take together the approximately 24.5 meters thick fossil bed, the separation of the exposures by around 110 meters, the fact that two of the exposures are 25-30m wide, and the principle of lateral continuity, what part of this does not indicate that a large volume is present?

-By saying that there is no strong evidence to support the view of a very large fossil bed, the SNH investigation team are ignoring data about this contained in the very report they were meant to review.
-This is further proof that the investigation has been rigged in favour of supporting Colin MacFadyen’s falsified narrative of an “almost depleted” fossil bed.
+By saying that there is no strong evidence to support the view of a very large fossil bed, they ignore data about this contained in the very report they were meant to review.

-This is also not written in the NMS report and is therefore another fabrication.
+This is not written in the NMS report.

 Here they turn to being somewhat condescending.
 What they say is remarkable because they are saying it to the party who were responsible for showing the high scientific value of Birk Knowes in the first place.
 The spectacular soft tissue preservation at Birk Knowes is our discovery, so we may be in the know that the site is of high scientific value, thank you very much.